 If it hurts your brain a little to think that way that's because the Trinity is a mystery.
 The disciples didn't understand it either.
 What we don't hear today is that, when Jesus finishes speaking, the disciples say to each other, "We don't understand what he is saying."
-One God in three persons is a reality beyond our human comprehension that we may begin to grasp, but only know in experience through our worship, our symbols and trust.
-We can understand it by living according to what it means for our human lives.
+One God in three persons is a reality beyond human knowing that we may begin to understand, but only know in experience through our worship, our symbols and trust.
+We can understand it by living according to what it means for our lives.
 There is a relationship that exists among the three divine persons.
 The presence of the Holy Spirit within us, draws us into that relationship.
 The Spirit that moved across the waters at the creation of the world, the Spirit that conceived our Saviour, Jesus Christ, the Spirit that raised Jesus from the dead - that Spirit is in us.
-Father, Son, and Holy Spirit have a perfect relationship with each other since they are completely one.
-They have perfect love bonding them together and that perfect love contains all else - perfect peace, joy, and absolute Truth.
+Father, Son, and Holy Spirit have a perfect relationship with each other, they are "true" to one another, since they are completely one.
+They have perfect love binding them together and that perfect love contains all else - perfect peace, joy, and absolute Truth.

 We have access to the relationship, to the love that flows between Father, Son, and Holy Spirit.
-Not only do we have access, we become a part of that love.
 We are surrounded by it, immersed in it.
 We become that love.
 That is truly a treasure worth digging for.
 Becoming God's love is a process...we certainly don't become the perfect love of God the instant we are baptized into Christ's body.
 It's a process - we continuously strive to be more and more Christ-like, closer to being in perfect relationship with God.
 Jesus tells his disciples that there is much more he could teach them but they would not be able to bear it right then.
 Throughout John's Gospel, Jesus makes it clear that he reveals things to his disciples when they need the knowledge and when they will be able to understand that knowledge.
-It is the Spirit who continues to be with us in the place of Jesus' physical presence, telling us what we need to know, when we need to know it, helping us to immerse ourselves more and more in our faith as we grow in the perfection of Christ.
+It is the Spirit who continues to be with us in place of Jesus' physical presence, telling us what we need to know, when we need to know it, helping us to immerse ourselves more and more in our faith as we grow in the perfection of Christ.